Love burgers? Here’s a list of Charlotte’s 20 best burgers spots, ranked.

-What to order: Boogan’s Bacon ($12) – beef patty, pretzel bun, bacon marmalade, bacon strips, iceberg leaf lettuce, roma tomatoes, sliced red onions and roasted garlic aioli.
+What to order: Boogan’s Bacon — beef patty, pretzel bun, bacon marmalade, bacon strips, iceberg leaf lettuce, roma tomatoes, sliced red onions, and roasted garlic aioli.
 Served with your choice of side (go with the sweet potato tots).

-Vibe: Super chill and cozy European gastropub in the heart of NoDa.
+Vibe: Super chill and cozy European gastropub in NoDa.

 What to order: Crepe Cellar Burger ($15) – Gruyere, onion straws, garlic aioli on a potato bun.
-If you’re doing a group appetizer, go with Crepe Cellar’s Pesto Brie Fries or their Burrata.
+If you’re doing a group appetizer, go with Crepe Cellar’s Pesto Brie Fries or the Burrata.

 What to order: Basic Burger ($8.75) — 6-ounce freshly ground custom beef blend.

-Description: House blend meat with grilled sweet onion, tomato, bibb lettuce, white cheddar on a brioche bun served with truffle frites ($16).
+What to order: The Oak Burger ($16) — grilled sweet onion, tomato, bibb lettuce, white cheddar on a brioche bun served with truffle frites.
 Add a fried egg for another $2 or add Benton’s bacon for $3.

-Pro tip: The Oak burger and truffle fries are available for $8 from 4:30 p.m. to 7 p.m. everyday.
+Pro tip: The burger and truffle fries are available for $8 from 4:30 to 7 p.m. everyday.

-Background: Foxcroft Wine Co, our city’s top wine bar, serves a signature burger — ground hanger steak, grilled onion, pea shoots, tomato, truffle aioli and your choice of cheddar or blue cheese.
+What to order: This top-notch wine bar also serves a signature burger — ground hanger steak, grilled onion, pea shoots, tomato, truffle aioli, and your choice of cheddar or blue cheese.

-What to order: Pterodactyl Burger ($5) – Greg’s award-winning 5-ounce beef burger, everything style.
+What to order: Pterodactyl Burger ($5) — award-winning 5-ounce beef burger, everything style.